thisishkf/CodePlace/TriangleType/readme.md

 ## Description
 Given three integers ( X, Y, and Z ) representing the three sides of a triangle, identify whether the triangle is Scalene, Isosceles, or Equilateral.
-** One word: either "SCALENE" or "EQUILATERAL" or "ISOSCELES" (quotation marks excluded).
+** Output: either "SCALENE" or "EQUILATERAL" or "ISOSCELES" (quotation marks excluded).

 You may assume that  X,Y, and Z are positive integer and  sum of any two sides will be greater than the third.